dmbarbour/awelon/AboutAO.md

 ## Composition is First Principle

 Composition is a primary principle of Awelon project.
 Composition means we can combine values using a small set of simple, uniform operators, with algebraic closure and other nice compositional (i.e. invariant or inductive) properties.
 Awelon bytecode and AO, however, only offer composition at the low level.
-To achieve it at higher levels, developers must favor working with value types that are, themselves, compositional.
+To achieve composition at higher layers, developers must favor modeling problem domains and solution elements with value types that are themselves compositional.
 Some compositional types include:

 * documents
 * diagrams